Graduate Course Catalog 2016-2017

 - 24 credit hours of graduate coursework, with at least 12 of those credit hours earned in 900-level courses

 The objective in requiring a technical paper is to ensure that the student has some facility in documenting technical information.
 The evaluation of that paper is to be performed by the ECE Graduate Committee, and the evaluation will result in either acceptance or rejection of the work submitted.
-The criterion for technical papers to be considered acceptable is that they describe a contemporary technical concept or development with a degree of depth and clarity evident in conference papers.
-The student must be the sole author on the technical paper, and it is to be submitted to the chair of the ECE Graduate Committee electronically before the last day of classes.
-As noted above, technical papers associated with regular ECE graduate courses or independent studies may be used to satisfy the requirement, as are papers prepared for technical conferences or publications.
-Papers accepted for presentation at refereed conferences or for publication in refereed journals will automatically satisfy the technical paper requirement.
+The criterion for technical papers to be considered acceptable is that they describe a contemporary technical concept or development with a high degree of depth and clarity.

 The objective in requiring the two technical presentations is primarily to ensure that students have the opportunity to present in front of a group.
-Presentations that fulfill one of the criteria below will be considered acceptable for this requirement:
+For the technical

 - Presentation of a technical lecture (20 minutes or longer) as part of the requirements for a course in which the student is enrolled.